wmde/wikidata-map/README.md

 There is no build step and there are no dependencies.

+Running locally requires serving from a web server.
+For example, running `python -m http.server` and navigating to http://localhost:8000/dist/index.html.

 ## Data

 Data for the map is provided from the Wikidata Dump.